 Yes, in most states and cities, but this is quickly changing.
 The level of restrictions varies from state to state.
 States and localities that have passed laws on salary history are listed here.
 All of these statutes prohibit screening job applicants based on their past and/or current pay information.
 Please check back regularly as we continue to update our page with new laws and statutes regarding salary history disclosure and as laws begin to go into effect.

-Effective January 1, 2018, California hiring managers will be prohibited from seeking (on their own or through third parties) and relying on job applicants’ past pay information as a factor to determine whether to give a person a job and payment terms of that job.
+Effective January 1, 2018, California law prohibits employers from seeking (on their own or through third parties) and relying on job applicants’ past pay information as a factor to determine whether to give a person a job and payment terms of that job.
 The California law, unlike other laws, will also require employers, upon reasonable request, to provide the pay range for the applied-for position.
 In California, job applicants may voluntarily contribute information about their pay history.
 If the applicant gives this information, employers can weigh or rely on the information when determining compensation.

 Effective July 1, 2018, San Francisco’s “Parity in Pay Ordinance” will prohibit hiring managers from asking about a job applicant’s salary history and prohibit hiring managers from relying on pay history information as a factor in determining whether to hire the employee.
 San Francisco employers will also be prohibited from releasing a current or former employee’s compensation information to his or her prospective employer unless that employee has given written authorization.
 As with some other laws, the applicant may voluntarily, and “without prompting,” offer this information themselves to the prospective employer.
 In that case, the employer may consider or verify the information.
 The ordinance allows the applicant his or her prospective employer to participate in pre-employment compensation negotiations.

-Effective January 1, 2019, according to Connecticut Act, Employers may not ask about an applicant's pay history, unless it was voluntarily disclosed.
+Effective January 1, 2019, under Connecticut law, employers may not ask about an applicant's pay history, unless it was voluntarily disclosed.
+Additionally, while applicants may be asked generally about whether their previous employer had stock options or other equity incentives, employers cannot ask for the specific values of these benefits.

 The law applies to any individual, corporation, limited liability company, firm, partnership, voluntary association, joint stock association, the state and any political subdivision thereof and any public corporation within the state

-Effective December 14, 2017, Delaware hiring managers will not be allowed to screen job applicants based on their pay histories, including by requiring their prior pay meet a minimum or maximum criteria, or find out the applicants’ pay history from their current or former employers.
+Effective December 14, 2017, Delaware law prohibits employers from screening job applicants based on their pay histories, including by requiring their prior pay meet a minimum or maximum criteria, or by finding out the applicants’ pay history from their current or former employers.
 The law will not prohibit the employer from discussing and negotiating pay and expectations with the prospective employee if the individual’s past pay history remains confidential.
 The law will allow the employer to ask about and verify the job applicant’s past pay history, but only after the offer of employment stating the compensation terms has been accepted by the applicant.

 Effective February 18, 2019, Atlanta has banned the “Salary History Box” requirement on City of Atlanta applications.
 Atlanta will not ask for salary history on its employment applications, in verbal interviews or in employment screenings.
 The law applies to all city agencies.

-Effective January 1, 2019, employers are prohibited from asking about applicants' salary histories, and they cannot rely on that information unless volunteered by the applicant.
+Effective January 1, 2019, under Hawaii law, employers are prohibited from asking about applicants' salary histories, and they cannot rely on that information unless volunteered by the applicant.
 The law does not apply to internal applicants.
 The law applies to all employers, employment agencies and employees or agents thereof.

 Effective January 15, 2019, the State of Illinois will no longer ask prospective employees questions about salary history.

-Effective April 10, 2018, city departments of Chicago, Illinois may not ask for applicants’ salary histories.
+Effective April 10, 2018, by Executive Order, city departments of Chicago, Illinois may not ask for applicants’ salary histories.

-Effective May 17, 2018, city agencies in the Louisville/Jefferson County Metro Government or any department, agency or office thereof unless specifically excluded in the law, may not ask for applicants' salary histories.
+Effective May 17, 2018, by ordinance, city agencies in the Louisville/Jefferson County Metro Government or any department, agency or office thereof unless specifically excluded in the law, may not ask for applicants' salary histories.

-Effective January 25, 2017, New Orleans now prohibits city agencies from asking for applicants’ salary histories.
+Effective January 25, 2017, by Executive Order, New Orleans now prohibits city agencies from asking for applicants’ salary histories.

-Effective September 17, 2019, an employer may not seek information about a prospective employee's pay history until after a job offer has been negotiated.
+Effective September 17, 2019, under Maine law, an employer may not seek information about a prospective employee's pay history until after an offer of employment has been made.
 The law applies to all employers in the state of Maine.

 Effective August 14, 2019, the Montgomery County government will neither seek nor rely on an applicant's salary history as a factor in determining whether to hire the applicant or when setting pay.
 The county must not retaliate or refuse to hire an applicant for the applicant's refusal to disclose their salary history.
 The county may rely on salary history voluntarily disclosed by an applicant to offer the applicant a higher wage than initially offered if this does not result in unequal pay for equal work based on gender.

-Effective July 1, 2018, Massachusetts hiring managers will not be allowed to require that a term of employment, that the applicant refrains from talking about his or her pay or the or the pay of others.
-The law will also prohibit employers from screening applicants based on their pay history, requiring applicants to disclose previous pay as a condition of employment or requiring that the applicant's former pay meets a certain minimum or maximum criteria.
+Effective July 1,2018, the Massachusetts Equal Pay Act (MEPA) prohibits employers from screening applicants based on their pay history, requiring applicants to disclose previous pay as a condition of employment, or requiring that the applicant's former pay meets a certain minimum or maximum criteria.
+The law also prevents employers from prohibiting employees from disclosing or discussing their wages as a term of employment.
 While Massachusetts will not allow the employer to seek the applicant’s pay history from the applicant or any of his or her current or former employers, the law does allow the applicant to voluntarily discuss his or her pay information.

 Michigan has prohibited salary history bans in the state.
 Local governments may not regulate the information that employers must request, require, or exclude on an application for employment or during the interview process.